StanSkrivanek/FineDiv---WP-Theme/README.md

 4. Once you are in gulp-dev folder type `gulp init`, it will start installing all dependencies
 5. When installation of dependencies is complete stay in this folder and type `gulp`.
 This will start local environment, automatically open browser with your website on 192.168.1.1:8080/yourwebsitename.
 Any device reaching this address will be synchronized, and you will be able to check how website is looking and behaving on any mobile device (or other browser) at the same time

+## Documentation is INCOMPLETE

 ## Features
+- Custom Menus
 - Custom comments
+- Customizer Options
+- Featured Images
+- Widgets
+- Featured and Sponsored checkbox (Standard Post)
+- CPT (Workshop, CSS References, Messages)
 - CMB2 (build in)
+- Related post (based on tags)
+- Prism.js (a lightweight, extensible syntax highlighter)
 - SVG icons
 - SVG Support
 - Contact form
-- Workshop Form based on CMB2
+- Workshop Form (CMB2)
 - Customizer additions
-- Checkbox "featured post" option in admin area
-- CPT
-- Related post (based on tags)
-- Prism.js (a lightweight, extensible syntax highlighter)
-- Footer - 2 menus (Footer, Social)
--
+- Page templates

-## Documentation is INCOMPLETE

 ### Menus
 This theme have, beside main menu, two custom menus.
-Main standard menu doesn't support multilevel menu, because I did not needed in this case.
-I Have registered two additional menus that are showing in footer.
-First is standard menu with links to parts of website,just create a new menu with any links and assign it to "Footer Last" menu from main option.
+Main standard menu doesn't support multilevel menu, because I do not need it in this case.
+I have registered two additional menus that are placed in footer.
+First is standard menu with links to pages of website.
+Just create a new menu with any links and assign it to "Footer Last" menu from main option.

-Second is called "Social Media" and its feature is using SVG icons for links instead of a name.
-All you need to create this menu is just add link to sany social network and icon will be loaded automatically.
+Second menu is called "Social Media" and its feature is using SVG icons for links instead of a name.
+All you need to create this menu is just adding link to any social network and its icon will be loaded automatically.
 To see what SVG icons are available check svg/svg-icons.svg.

 ### Custom comments
 To avoid long scrolling over all comments, I have set this section to show only first two comments with button to show the rest.
 Above comments section is comment counter.